algogz/questions/q/dop/aws-devop-pro-part2.md

 </p></details><hr>

 ### QUESTION 172
-Fill the blanks:   helps us track AWS API calls and transitions,   helps to understand what resources we have now, and
+Fill the blanks:___helps us track AWS API calls and transitions, ___helps to understand what resources we have now, and ___ allows auditing credentials and logins.

 - A. AWS Config, CloudTrail, IAM Credential Reports
 - B. CloudTrail, IAM Credential Reports, AWS Config